 - Poodle dogs are comfortable in both hot and cold climates

-- These puppies are among the most trainable pups in the world - they love challenges and are easy to housebreak
+- These puppies are among the most trainable pups in the world - they love challenges and are easy to train and housebreak

 - Highly adaptable – Mini and Toy Poodles are known to quickly adapt in small apartments as well as big homes